Eng-AliKazemi/STUDIO/README.md

 ---

+You are absolutely right.
+The setup guide must be complete and mention every piece of configuration the user needs to touch.
+My apologies for leaving out those critical details.

+Here is the revised and complete "Project Setup" documentation.
+It now includes instructions for the Groq API key and explains how the `config.yaml` file is used and can be modified via the UI.

+---

 ## Project Setup and Installation

 This guide provides the complete instructions to set up and run the application on a local machine.

 ### 1. Prerequisites

--   Python 3.9 or higher.
+-   Python 3.12 or higher.
 -   Git for cloning the repository.
+-   A **Groq API Key** for language model access.
+You can get a key from the [GroqCloud Console](https://console.groq.com/keys).
--   A LangSmith account and API key for observability.
-You can sign up at [smith.langchain.com](https://smith.langchain.com/).
+-   A **LangSmith API Key** for application tracing and observability.
+You can sign up and get a key from [smith.langchain.com](https://smith.langchain.com/).

 ### 2. Step-by-Step Installation